Article

 It is however important to note that while a prenup can outline how assets and finances will be divided in the event of a divorce or separation, it cannot include provisions for circumstances surrounding child custody or support.

-Couples can customise the financial agreements in their prenup to suit their specific needs, preferences and financial matters- but it's essential that the agreement is fair and reasonable to both parties.
-This can ensure that whilst you are legally married, certain assets are protected if dispute resolution is ever unsuccessful during relationship breakdown.
+Couples can customise the financial agreements in their prenup to suit their specific needs, preferences, and financial matters- but it's important that the agreement is fair and reasonable to both parties.
+This can make sure that whilst you are legally married, certain assets are protected if dispute resolution is ever unsuccessful during relationship breakdown.

 If you're considering a prenup, it's recommended that you seek legal advice to ensure that it is valid and enforceable.